akshaydudhane16/BIPNet/README.md

 ```

 ## Citation
-If you use Restormer, please consider citing:
+If you use BIPNet, please consider citing:

     @inproceedings{dudhane2021burst,
             title={Burst Image Restoration and Enhancement},